Marohn-Group/mrfmsim/README.rst

 |GitHub version| |Unit tests| |DOI|

-MrfmSim is a Python framework for simulating magnetic resonance force microscopy (MRFM) experiments.
+*mrfmsim* is a Python framework for simulating magnetic resonance force microscopy (MRFM) experiments.
 The package is based on the
 `mmodel <https://marohn-group.github.io/mmodel-docs/>`_ framework, which provides modular modeling capabilities for the experiments.
-The framework offers additional functionalities for interacting and modifying the experiment models, for example, scripting using YAML files, creating optimized loops, printing out intermediate results, and grouping experiments using experiment collections.
-The package also provides various features through the plugin system, including a command line interface, unit system, and three-dimensional plotting capabilities.
-The detailed API and the available plugins are `documented <https://marohn-group.github.io/mrfmsim-docs/>`__.
+*mrfmsim* extends the *mmodel* framework by adding physical models and calculations specific to MRFM experiments.

 Quickstart